About me

 Hi,

 I'm Arun.
-I'm a software engineer based in Wellington, New Zealand 🇳🇿.
+I'm a software engineer based in the UK 🇬🇧.
 I have two jobs.
-The best one is that along with my wife, I run Hang Five, a daily word game.
-During the day I work as a lead engineer on the Fixed assets team at Xero, a leading cloud accounting software company.
+At nights and weekend, along with my wife, I run Hang Five, a daily word game.
+During the day I work as a lead engineer at Caura, the London-based startup that makes the app for all things car.
+Before moving back to the UK and joining Caura in mid-2026, I was lead engineer in the fixed assets team at the New Zealand-founded and now American-run accounting software company, Xero.

 This site has been my blog since 2007.
 I've mostly written about dev problems I've encountered in my work and personal projects.
 In April 2023 I relaunched it as a newsletter focussing on dev tips, tricks and stories.
-My readership (it's 15 people) is actually more product-focussed.
-I'm planning to add multiple newsletters in time, so that people can subscribe to topics that interest them.
+Then in August that year we started Hang Five and that's taken up all my spare time, so the newsletter is pretty quiet.

 I've been programming since I was a kid in the 80s.
 We had an Amstrad CPC 464 and it had Logo on it.
 Then I got into copying BASIC code out of Usborne books.
 I dabbled in Pascal (mainly because I wanted a compiled language that would give me an EXE file) and tried C when I was about 11 and couldn't get my head around pointers.
 My skills really took off when I discovered Visual Basic 3.0 in high school.
 The main tools of my trade at the moment are .NET (both Framework and what was formerly known as Core) and TypeScript.